rbachawal/project1/cortexstyle.md

   * British spelling is used in the documentation, comments and variable names;

-  * Continuation line starts one column after the last unclosed opening parenthesis:
+  * The continuation line starts one column after the last unclosed opening parenthesis:

           M0_ASSERT(ergo(service != NULL,